 This renders templates from the templates/app directory into /etc/app using the Jet template engine, removing any files in the target not present in the source.

-Ensure Values
+Ensure values

 Value